A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: The relay selection policy

 \end{proof}

-Proposition \ref{prop:1} provides the minimum power levels of $S$ and $R_t$, provided that their maximum power levels do not impose any constrain and hence the IC conditions are satisfied.
-In the next proposition, we find the conditions under which IC cannot take place and we find the optimal power levels of $S$ and $R_t$.
+Proposition \ref{prop:1} provides the minimum power levels of $S$ and $R_t$, provided that their maximum power levels do not impose any constraint, and hence, the IC conditions are satisfied.
+In the next proposition, we find the optimal power levels of $S$ and $R_t$ when IC cannot take place.